- Can you hike right from the inn?

 - How far away are Mission Ridge and Stevens Pass for downhill skiing?

 Both are 33 miles away.
 To get to Mission Ridge you drive through Wenatchee, which slows you down.
 But there are no crowds, especially midweek.
 The views from the top of Mission on a clear day...well, they should double the price of the lift ticket just for the view.
 You can see Mt.
 Rainier, Adams, Glacier, Stuart and deep onto the Colombia Plateau.
+If you have never skied at Mission Ridge, you have been missing out.

 - Where can I snowshoe?